ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: ABC

-For illustration and comparison, in this paper we will consider the non-linear dynamics model of Lorenz for numerical weather prediction \citep{Lorenz_1995, Wilks_2005} with a stochastic modification.
-For this model, we define \emph{statistics} as the summary statistics suggested in \cite[details in Appendix~\ref{app:lorenz}]{Hakkarainen_2012} called \verb|HakkarainenLorenz| and define \emph{distance} as the Euclidean distance which is one of the available distance functions in ABCpy together with logistic regression (LogReg) and penalized logistic regression (PenLogReg) \citep{Gutmann_2014}.
+For illustration and comparison, in this paper we will consider the Lorenz95 model for numerical weather prediction \citep{Lorenz_1995, Wilks_2005} with a stochastic modification, as discussed above.
+For this model, a possible choice of \emph{statistics} are the summary statistics suggested in \cite{Hakkarainen_2012} called \code{HakkarainenLorenz} (details in Appendix~\ref{app:lorenz}), while we can use as \emph{distance} the \code{Euclidean} distance. {Besides the latter, \pkg{ABCpy} also implements distances based on logistic regression (\code{LogReg}) and penalized logistic regression (\code{PenLogReg}) classifiers \citep{Gutmann_2014}; both work by fitting the classifier to distinguish between observed datasets and datasets generated from the model with a fixed parameter value and by using the resulting classification accuracy as discrepancy measure.} Finally, we also provide a \code{Wasserstein} distance \citep{peyre2019computational}.
+Specifically, if several independent and identically distributed (i.i.d.) observations are available, the latter can be used as in \cite{bernton2019}, by generating i.i.d. simulations from the model for each parameter value and afterwards computing the Wasserstein distance between the empirical distributions defined by the observed and synthetic dataset.